-Terina’s public service experience extends across policy, corporate services, and community engagement to lead our Organisational Support functions.
+Terina’s public service experience extends across policy, corporate services, and community engagement to lead our Strategy, Finance and Performance.

 Terina’s previous role was at Manatū mō ngā Iwi ō te Moana-nui-ā-Kiwa, Ministry for Pacific Peoples, where she served as a member of the Executive Leadership Team.
 Terina served in the substantive role of Chief Advisor to the Chief Executive leading strategy and organisational growth and change.

 Across her public service career to date, Terina has worked at the Environmental Protection Authority, Inland Revenue, and the Department of Corrections.
 Terina returns to Te Puni Kōkiri after undertaking the Graduate programme in 2007; where she was first introduced to the Public Service.

 Born and raised in Wellington, Terina holds a Bachelor of Science from the Victoria University of Wellington.
 Terina is currently completing her Master of Public Management with the Australian New Zealand School of Government.

 Hautū | Deputy Secretary – Critical Projects and Governance - Hugh McAslan